-The Trustees have revalued Howards Farm at £480,526, based on the long term yield value of the property.
-The Trustees have revalued The Vale, Shirley at £142,500, based on the long term yield value of the property.
+The Trustees have valued Howards Farm at £480,526, based on the long term yield value of the property.
+The Trustees have valued The Vale, Shirley at £142,500, based on the long term yield value of the property.
 All valuations will be continuously monitored to ensure material market valuations are reflected in the balance sheet.
+The values were considered as at 31 August 2023 and no revaluation was considered necessary.